Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- More aggressive language from Fed officials leading up to the statement
+- Any remarks from Fed officials in the days leading up to the statement

 Ready to trade this market?